liusongran/Survivor_Project/README.md

 # Survivor: Surviving Transient Power Failures with SRAM Data Retention
 Survivor is a task-based programming and executing model for energy-harvesting battery-less devices.
 Survivor applications should be written as a chain of tasks.
 Survivor runtime library protects applications data against power interrupts with SRAM data retention feature.
+For more technical details, please refer to our paper.

 ## Programming interface
 - A Survivor's task should be declared as